-Zigzags and Double Zigzags
+Zigzags and Double Zigzags Underlay

 It is important to note that it does matter in which order the two underlay types are laid down.
-The zigzag need to go down first to secure the fabric and the edge run is placed.
-If you do the opposite, the zigzag will pull in the edge run and it will no longer serve its purpose of being a specifically placed break wall.
+The zigzag needs to go down first to secure the fabric, and the edge run is placed.
+If you do the opposite, the zigzag will pull in the edge run, and it will no longer serve its purpose of being a specifically placed break wall.

 Underlay stitch lengths generally depend on the nature of the material/fabric being embroidered on.
 The standard stitch length I use for most underlay applications is 2.5mm.
-I will lengthen the stitch length if I’m embroidering on fleece, terrycloth, leather, vinyl or any other medium that may cause short stitches to sink in / cut the fabric and disappear, prohibiting them from doing their job.
+I will lengthen the stitch length if I’m embroidering on fleece, terry cloth, leather, vinyl, or any other medium that may cause short stitches to sink in / cut the fabric and disappear prohibiting them from doing their job.